webforj/webforj-documentation/docs/components/events/check-event.md

 <JavadocLink type="engine" location="org/dwcj/component/event/CheckEvent" top='true' />

 A "check" event occurs when an element or checkbox is selected or marked as "checked."
 This event is triggered when a user interacts with a checkbox, radio button, or any other form element with a "checked" state.
 It typically indicates that the associated action or state has been enabled or activated.
-This class also inherits methods from the [base `Event` class](./event)
+This class also inherits methods from the base `Event` class.

 ## See Also